 None of the operating or under-construction SMRs meet the 'modular' part of the SMR definition: there is no factory production of reactor components / modules.
 All of them are years behind schedule.
 The real-world experience to date strongly suggests that SMRs will replicate the experience with large reactors with regards to massive cost-escalations and lengthy delays.

 No private-sector SMR projects have reached the construction stage.
 A handful of SMRs are under construction, by state nuclear agencies in Russia, China and Argentina.
 Most or all of them are over-budget and behind schedule.
 None are factory built (the essence of the concept of modular reactors).
-Alarmingly, about half of the SMRs under construction are intended to facilitate the exploitation of fossil fuel reserves in the Arctic, the South China Sea and elsewhere.
-Moreover there are disturbing, multifaceted connections between SMR projects and nuclear weapons proliferation.
+They could not even be called prototype SMRs since there are no plans to mass produce more of them.

 The Generation mPower SMR project in the US was abandoned in 2017 by Bechtel and Babcock & Wilcox after the expenditure of US$500 million ‒ including a US$111 million federal government grant.